jcomeauictx/legaproxy/README.md

   order with a state machine, making a multi-level list, then flatten it when done.
 And probably better to move it from the lexer into the parser, but not sure about that.
-* Use "module: UMD" in .swcrc files.
+* Don't use "module: commonjs" in .swcrc files.
 Using CommonJS will emit "Object.defineProperty(exports, ...)" which (exports) is undefined and causes the whole file to be ignored.
+Better yet, remove the "module" section altogether (?)